directinsight/docker/yocto-mickledore_karo-nxp-bsp/IMAGE_OVERVIEW.md

 You will now be in a `bash` shell in the running container as user `yoctosdk`

-Configure the TX6 Yocto Hardknott BSP by running the following scripts in the container:
+Configure the Yocto Mickledore BSP by running the following scripts in the container:

 `source /bsp_config.sh`